-Elizabeth Flores, Aunt Of Turpin Children, To Release Tell-All, ‘Sister Of Secrets’
+Elizabeth Flores, Aunt Of Turpin Children, To Release Tell-All ‘Sister Of Secrets’

 The Inquisitr also reports that Louise’s other sister, Teresa Robinette, also had no idea about how the Turpin children were being treated, having only met four of the children in person.
 The last time Robinette even saw Louise was in 1997 or 1998 and the last time she spoke with her on the phone was around 2009.
 Robinette stated that Louise would always come up with strange excuses to cancel their planned visits.

-Even before Flores found out about the disaster that surrounded her sister and her family, she claims that she had already began to write a book, which detailed her upbringing and the story of her own survival.
+Even before Flores found out about the disaster that surrounded her sister and her family, she claims that she had already begun to write a book, which detailed her upbringing and the story of her own survival.

 The book will be available for purchase next Tuesday.